 Then you add in some Brown rice protein powder or hemp protein or pea protein which provides a convenient source of protein nutrients for those who are lactose intolerant and trying to go plant-based.

 Since brown rice protein powder is considered hypo-allergenic, it may also make an excellent choice for individuals with dairy, soy, and/or gluten allergies.

 Vegan protein powder is just like regular protein powder except that the ingredients listed adhere to the standards of a vegan lifestyle.

 That means no dairy, no eggs, and no meat.
 One question that gets asked a lot; is whey protein powder vegan?
 The answer is no because it is made from milk obtained from cows.

-Lastly Chia, quinoa and other ingredients proteins added to bar deliver texture and complete the amino acid profile.
+Lastly, chia, quinoa, and other ingredients proteins added to the bar deliver texture and complete the amino acid profile.

 If you are in the mood to whip up some no-bake protein bars, this recipe blog from the Huffington Post is awesome!

-This blog from One Green Planet is a great resource for list top vegan protein bars with 15 grams or more of protein.
+This blog from One Green Planet is a great resource for listing top vegan protein bars with 15 grams or more of protein.

 A really simple way to get extra protein with your vegan protein bar is to use it as topping on your vegan protein smoothie.
 We have a great recipe of superfood greens.